 10th Step-Foundation, Kit Assembly.
 Your building plans contain blueprints showing foundation type, dimensions and details for footers and foundation rebar installation.
-If you are located in the USA, after your plans are finished, two sets of building plans (either 18″ x24″ or 24″ x36″) will be shipped to you.
+If you are located in the USA, after your plans are finished, two sets of plotted out plans (either 18″ x24″ or 24″ x36″) will be shipped to you.

 If Buyer lives outside the USA and the plans are not engineer sealed, there is no need for Buyer to pay shipping costs on the plans, Ai emails the finished plans pdfs for printing in your country.

 Ai emails the finished pdfs to each Buyer so the pdfs can be emailed out to receive price quotes from subcontractors, or builder or the independent Kit Assembly Consultant.

 Buyer can email the pdfs to Office Depot, or Staples, etc. and have extra sets of building plans printed locally.
 These extra sets can be given out for bids on your foundation, dome assembly, exterior finishing and interior finishing.

 Buyer accept bids for the foundation work and has the foundation installed.
 It is quite normal that the foundation does not get installed when planned due to weather, etc. Accepting delivery of your dome kit is not dependent on your foundation being installed.
 The dome kit can be stored on your site 2-3 months (in nonfreezing weather) waiting for the foundation to be installed.
 Longer storage can be achieved by spraying another layer of paint on the EPS if needed.